Think-and-Dev/gitbook-docs-test/docs/rationale/relevant-patterns-and-choices.md

 Although not recomended, dynamic array looping is needed to be performed on certain functions:

-- On Settlement, while processing _DoCRedeemRequest_ or _BProX_ collection.
+- On Settlement, while processing _RDOCRedeemRequest_ or _RIF2X_ collection.

 That's why this functions are wrapped on TASKs and might requires more than one call to complete.
 They receive a step amount parameter indicating the maximum number of iterations to be performed on each call.